-I have a confession to make-- I have never eaten at a Golden Corral.
-But, when I saw this recipe I knew I had to make them.
+I have a confession to make.
+I have never eaten at a Golden Corral.
+But, when I saw this Golden Corral Rolls recipe I knew I had to make them.
 They are slightly adapted by using whole wheat flour.
-Still, they are one of the easiest and fastest homemade bread roll recipes I've tried-- they are a family favorite.
+Still, they are one of the easiest and fastest homemade bread roll recipes I've tried.
+They are a family favorite.

 cup milk, just to scalding hot, do not simmer or boil

 cup bread flour (dough will be somewhat sticky, but the less you use, the lighter the rolls)

 cup whole wheat flour